 Place all the prepared fruit in a large mixing bowl.

-Garnish with mint leaves and serve.
+Garnish with fresh mint leaves and serve.

 Tips